Unsupervised Multi-modal Hashing for Cross-modal retrieval

 \section{Conclusion}

-In this paper, we propose an unsupervised hashing learning method that integrates the graph embedding and subspace learning into a joint framework for cross-modal image retrieval.
-Different from many existing unsupervised hashing methods, our model which adopts the concatenated features to represent each instance object makes the local manifold structure of the original space be preserved in hamming space directly.
-The $\ell_{2,1}$-norm constraint is imposed on the projection matrices in our model to learn the discriminative unified binary codes for multi-modal data.
-Experimental results demonstrate that the proposed method in this paper is effective and superior to several classic unsupervised cross-modal hashing methods.
-In the future, we plan to study the theoretical convergence of the proposed algorithm and Deep features will be added to our framework.
+In this paper, we propose a unsupervised multi-modal hashing method for cross-modal retrieval.
+Our model explores the underlying neighborhood structure of the visual space and the semantic correlation provied by textual modality to learn the compact unified hash codes.
+The sparse constraint is imposed on our model to learn discriminative hash functions for multi-modal data.
+Encouraging experimental results demonstrate that the effectiveness of the proposed framework on cross-modal retrieval tasks.
+In the future, we plan to extend the proposed method into the deep learning networks.